-• System Upgrade Reimbursement Agreement Cancellation: NEP/ Deerfield Wind (ER20-1820)
+System Upgrade Reimbursement Agreement Cancellation: NEP/ Deerfield Wind (ER20-1814)

-On May 13, 2020, New England Power ("NEP") filed a notice of cancellation of its System Upgrade Reimbursement Agreement with Deerfield Wind, LLC ("Deerfield").
-The Reimbursement Agreement was superseded by a Related Facilities Agreement ("RFA") accepted by the FERC in late December, 2019.124 Comments on this filing are due on or before June 3, 2020.
+On July 9, 2020, the FERC accepted New England Power's ("NEP") notice of cancellation of its System Upgrade Reimbursement Agreement with Deerfield Wind, LLC ("Deerfield"), effective July 13, 2020.130 The Reimbursement Agreement was superseded by a Related Facilities Agreement ("RFA") accepted by the FERC in late December, 2019.131 Unless the July 9 order is challenged, this proceeding will be concluded.
 If you have any questions concerning this matter, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).